Appearance

 | blocking | Must be fixed before merging.
 Security issues, logic bugs, broken contracts. |

-| suggestion | Should be addressed but not a merge blocker.
+| recommendation | A concrete improvement worth making.
 Design improvements, readability, error handling gaps. |

 | nit | Minor style or preference issue.
 Naming, import order, formatting. |